 Some Strategy Inspiration from Jordan Frank, The psychology of SEO:

 Sometimes we focus most of our attention on the technology piece of SEO and optimizing for crawlers, but we have to remember that there’s a human behind the search.
-A good strategy to capture your audience past the “research” stage is to think what their next search is going to be, depending on what they’re searching so that we can be waiting for them when their searches become more specific and long tail.
+A good strategy to capture your audience past the “research” stage is to think about what their next search is going to be, depending on what they’re searching so that we can be waiting for them when their searches become the more specific and long tail.

 New Tool I Can’t Wait to Try: BlueMix.net (powered by IBM Watson)